grafana/mimir/operations/mimir-mixin/docs/playbooks.md

     - Check the `Cortex / Slow Queries` dashboard to find slow queries
   - On multi-tenant Cortex cluster with **shuffle-sharing for queriers disabled**, you may consider to enable it for that specific tenant to reduce its blast radius.
 To enable queriers shuffle-sharding for a single tenant you need to set the `max_queriers_per_tenant` limit override for the specific tenant (the value should be set to the number of queriers assigned to the tenant).
   - On multi-tenant Cortex cluster with **shuffle-sharding for queriers enabled**, you may consider to temporarily increase the shard size for affected tenants: be aware that this could affect other tenants too, reducing resources available to run other tenant queries.
 Alternatively, you may choose to do nothing and let Cortex return errors for that given user once the per-tenant queue is full.
+  - On multi-tenant Cortex clusters with **query-sharding enabled** and **more than a few tenants** being affected: The workload exceeds the available downstream capacity.
+Scaling of queriers and potentially store-gateways should be considered.
+  - On multi-tenant Cortex clusters with **query-sharding enabled** and **only a single tenant** being affected:
+    - Verify if the particular queries are hitting edge cases, were sharding is not benefical.
+Consider reducing query-sharding or reduce the shard count using the `query_sharding_total_shards` override.
+    - Otherwise and only if the queries by the tenant are within reason representing normal usage, consider scaling of queriers and potentially store-gateways.

 ### CortexMemcachedRequestErrors